-- Individual instructors use their own grading scale for coursework, which is indicated in course syllabi or provided by the instructor. - Students are expected to finish all coursework within the semester or term of registration.
+- Individual instructors use their own grading scale for coursework, which is indicated in course syllabi or provided by the instructor. - Students are expected to attend class meetings regularly.
+In case of illness or emergency, students are asked to notify the instructor of their planned absence from class, either prior to the session or within 24 hours of the class session.
+Six or more absences (1/4 of the course) may result in a low or failing grade in the course.
+(Please note that individual professors may reduce the number of permitted absences.) - Students are expected to finish all coursework within the semester or term of registration.
 In extraordinary circumstances (death in one's family, serious illness, accident or disability), a student may file a written petition for an extension to complete the coursework.
 The petition must be submitted to the Registrar, with all required signatures, no later than 5 p.m. on the last day of classes of the semester or term of registration.
 In Field Education, if the submission of the required semester Evaluation Form and other required work exceeds the deadline by more than two weeks, the student will automatically receive a failing grade for the semester's Field Education. - An Incomplete is a temporary grade and is changed to the appropriate letter grade at the end of an extension period, mutually agreed upon by professor and student, which shall be no later than eight weeks after the last day of classes of the semester or term of registration.
 If a grade is not received in the Office of the Registrar or an appropriate explanation from the course professor by the due date, the grade will be changed from an I to an F. The F grade is cause for review for probation or termination.
 For lengthy illnesses or similar reasons, another extension may be granted, but ordinarily with a reduction of load in the following term and upon approval of the professor, the student's advisor and the Associate Dean of Academic Affairs.
 Students with more than one Incomplete grade may not be enrolled for more than six credits in the succeeding term or semester.
 Incomplete coursework may have serious implications for financial aid, including scholarships, grants, loans, as well as VA and other government benefit programs.
 Students should confer with the financial aid coordinator.